Treatment begins in a particular place…

 Sanford Outpatient Center is licensed by the state of Michigan and accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 The fully renovated space has:

-- Comfortable group rooms for therapy and education sessions
+- Comfortable group rooms for therapy and education

 - Groups facilitated by master’s level clinician

-- Customized furniture for optimal ergonomic comfort
+- Customized furniture for maximum comfort

 - A communal activity and meeting room

-- Private family therapy rooms
+- Private individual and family therapy rooms

 Intensive Outpatient Program (IOP)